Find out more about how the FSIF can help fund Cymru Premier League Clubs

 Cymru Premier League clubs are eligible to apply for:

 - a maximum of £400,000 over a five year cumulative period

 - a maximum grant of 50% of eligible costs.

-For more information on the Welsh Premier League club licencing system or the UEFA Stadium Infrastructure Regulations, please use the following guides:
+For more information on the Cymru Premier League club licencing system or the UEFA Stadium Infrastructure Regulations, please use the following guides:

 We have included safety categories based on the ‘Guide to Safety at Sports Grounds’.
 Where appropriate, the guide provides detailed guidance to help you assess the safe capacity of a sports ground.
 The guide can be found at:

 You are eligible to apply for grant aid to meet the membership conditions of your current league.
 If you are promoted in to the Cymru Premier League from the Cymru North or Cymru South, you are eligible to apply for grant aid to meet the membership conditions of the new league, but only after your promotion has been confirmed by the league.